Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Analysis method

-To account for bin migration effects due to detector resolution, the prompt \PDz jet substructure is corrected to the particle level.
-This correction is a two-dimensional unfolding where \pTjet and the splitting angle of interest (either \thetal or \thetaSD) are unfolded simultaneously.
-The number of jets that do not satisfy the grooming criteria is tracked through the analysis so that all possible migrations are taken into account.
-Among inclusive jets around 25\% fail grooming criteria, while this fraction is 30-40\% for \PDz jets.
-The same \pt selections on particles are applied at the detector and particle level, including the 4\GeV cutoff on the \PDz meson \pt.
-Finally, the unfolded result is corrected by the selection, acceptance, and reconstruction efficiency of the prompt \PDz mesons.
-The efficiency correction factor is of the order of 50\% and has a weak dependence on the splitting angle.
-This emphasizes the fact that decay properties on which our \PDz selection is based are uncorrelated with the jet substructure.
-The procedure is detailed in the next section.
-To reduce data-to-simulation differences in the jet energy calibration for prompt \PDz jets, the ratio distribution of the \PDz and jet momentum in the detector-level simulation is reweighted to match the data distribution.
+To account for bin migration effects due to detector resolution, the measured detector-level distributions are corrected to the particle level using a correction derived from the simulation.
+The same selections used for data are also applied at the detector-level simulation.
+To reduce data-to-simulation differences in the jet energy calibration for prompt \PDz jets, the distribution of the ratio of the \PDz and jet momentum in the detector-level simulation is reweighted to match the data distribution.
+The number of jets that do not satisfy the grooming criteria is tracked throughout the analysis so that all possible migrations are taken into account.
+Among inclusive jets, approximately 25\% fail grooming criteria, whereas this fraction ranges from 30\% to 40\% for \PDz jets.
+The correction procedure is detailed in the next section.